martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 IP Address used for HTTP/S server socket.
 IPv4 or IPv6 address (effective after reboot.)
 Default is 0.0.0.0.

 #### About the port number
-The HTTP port number is part of the system's URL.
+The HTTP port number is part of the system URL.
-Port 80 is the default number for web sites and as such does not need to be included when the URL is entered into a browser's address bar.
+Port 80 is the default number for web sites and as such does not need to be included when the URL is entered into a browser address bar.
 Many web servers use port 80 by default.
 If you are running another server on the same Raspberry Pi as OSPy and using the same port number there will be a conflict and OSPy may not start.
-You can avoid the conflict by changing OSPy's port number on the Options page to something like 8080.
-If you change the port number OSPy uses you will need to include that number, preceded by a colon, in the URL for OSPy's web interface.
+You can avoid the conflict by changing OSPy port number on the Options page to something like 8080.
+If you change the port number OSPy uses you will need to include that number, preceded by a colon, in the URL for OSPy web interface.
 For example:
 [URL of the Raspberry pi]:8080

 ### HTTP/S port
-The HTTP/S port number is part of the system's URL.
+The HTTP/S port number is part of the system URL.
 Port 80 is the default number for web pages.

 * Click in the text field next to the HTTP/S port option.
 * Type the port number you wish to use, e.g. 8080.